Fractional hypergraph coloring: Introduction

-Fractional colorings can be interpreted through the concept of multicolors.
-In an $(a:b)$-fractional coloring, each vertex is assigned $b$ distinct colors from a set of $a$ colors.
-An edge is considered properly colored if no single color appears in all vertices of the edge.
-A hypergraph is said to be $(a:b)$-colorable if every its edge is properly colored.
-This generalizes classical proper coloring: for $b = 1$, $(a:1)$-colorability is equivalent to the usual proper $a$-coloring.
-For $b=a-1$, $(a:a-1)$-colorability is equivalent to the panchromatic $a$-colorings.
-Let us understand why this is true.
-By panchromatic colorings, we mean colorings where each vertex is assigned a single color, and every edge contains at least one vertex of each color.
+This notion contains several classical coloring problems as special cases.
+For \(b=1\), \((a:1)\)-colorability is the usual proper \(a\)-colorability of hypergraphs.
+For \(b=a-1\), \((a:a-1)\)-colorability is equivalent to panchromatic \(a\)-colorability.
+Recall that a panchromatic \(a\)-coloring is a coloring in which each vertex receives a single color from \([a]\), and every edge contains at least one vertex of each color.
+This equivalence can be seen as follows.
 In an $(a:a-1)$-coloring, each vertex receives exactly $a-1$ colors, thus missing precisely one color.
 If we assign each vertex its missing color, we establish a bijection between an $(a:a-1)$-coloring and a standard $a$-coloring where each vertex has exactly one color.
 A proper $(a:a-1)$-coloring ensures that every edge contains at least one vertex missing color $1$, at least one vertex missing color $2$, and so on, for all $a$ colors.
 Considering the missing colors, this directly transforms into a panchromatic $a$-coloring, where every edge contains all $a$ colors.
 Conversely, any panchromatic $a$-coloring can be transformed into a proper $(a:a-1)$-coloring by assigning each vertex all colors except its current one.

-Recall that the Erdős–Hajnal problem consists of finding the smallest number $m(n)$ such that there exists an $n$-uniform hypergraph with $m(n)$ edges that does not admit a proper $2$-coloring.
-In 1963–1964, B. Erdős~\cite{erdos1964, ErdLov} established the bounds $\Omega(2^n) \leq m(n) \leq O(2^n n^2)$.
-Later, in 2000, Radhakrishnan and Srinivasan~\cite{Radhakrishnan2000} improved the lower bound, proving that

-Naturally, the problem can be generalized to the case of $r > 2$ colors by introducing, in a similar manner, the quantity $m(n, r)$ as the smallest number such that there exists an $n$-uniform hypergraph with $m(n, r)$ edges that does not admit a proper $r$-coloring.
-We note that for small $r$ in comparison with $n$, the best current bounds for $m(n, r)$ are as follows: